Fran89/K2Status/README.md

 To Do:

 1. Work out various bugs.
+(Workaround for gnome, toolbar now opens the connection dialog, debug, etc...)
 2. Test using multiple stations.
 3. Improve Import/Export Communications.
 4. Add the ability to graph data.